fcambus/rrda/README.md

 ## Running RRDA at boot time

+### Debian init script

-RRDA is bundled with a Debian initscript, see : `debian/rrda`
+RRDA is bundled with a Debian init script, see : `debian/rrda`

-Modify the line containing `DAEMON=rrda` and specify the path to your RRDA binary.
+Copy the `debian/rrda` file in `/etc/init.d` and modify the line containing `DAEMON=rrda` to specify the path to your RRDA binary.

 To launch the daemon at startup, run :

 	update-rc.d rrda defaults

+### FreeBSD rc.d script

+RRDA is bundled with a FreeBSD rc.d script, see : `freebsd/rrda`

+Copy the `freebsd/rrda` file in `/usr/local/etc/rc.d` and the RRDA binary in `/usr/local/sbin`.

+To launch the daemon at startup, add the following line in `/etc/rc.conf` :

+	rrda_enable="YES"

 ## Making Queries